supabase/supabase-grafana/README.md

           group: "<YOUR LABEL CHOICE>"
 ```

-Within your Grafana, ensure there is a datasource for your Prometheus instance called `prometheus` and head to `Dashboards->New->Import` and you can paste the JSON of the [dashboard](./grafana/dashboard.json) and create it.

-### Read Replica support

-The process for collecting metrics off read replicas is currently somewhat manual.
-The `prometheus.target.yml.tpl` file can be edited to include the RRs as an independent target.
+### Prometheus - Adding a Scrape Job for your Read Replica(s)

+Scraping your Read Replica for metrics is done as a separate Scrape Job within your Prometheus config.
+Under the `scrape_config` section, add a new job that looks like the example below.

 As an example, if the identifier for your read replica is `foobarbaz-us-east-1-abcdef`, you would insert the following snippet: